 West Side Women

 West Side Women consists of two groups holding weekly gatherings at W83 Ministry Center.
 These meetings are open to all women from Redeemer and their friends for worship, prayer and Bible study to better know and experience God in community.
-The Tuesday group meets at 7:30 p.m. and the Friday group meets at 9:30 a.m.
-For more information, contact Mary Li at [email protected] about the Tuesday evening group, or Kari Jo at [email protected] about the Friday morning group.
+The Tuesday group meets at 7:30 p.m., and the Friday group meets at 9:45 a.m.
+For more information, register here or contact Marion Melton about the Tuesday evening group, or Karen Wentling about the Friday morning group.
+Participants are welcome to BYOB —Bring your own beverage (e.g. coffee) or breakfast to the Friday morning group!

 West Side Men